wileymarques/posts/courses/mfe-angular-elements/introduction/1-what-is-mfes/README.md

 <!-- ![Container app embedding some MFE modules](assets/container-embedding-mfe.png) -->
 ![Container app embedding some MFE modules](/api/collection/6586453712175104/5197349072142336/page/4610960358113280/image/5204064748437504?page_type=collection_lesson)

 But differently than a common SPA application, everything is more complex.
-And some things have usually to be built in a slightly different way than in more simple apps.
+And some things have usually to be built in a slightly different way than in simpler apps.

-And this is what you are going to see in this course.